cindy4173/AllegedArt/README.md

 # AllegedArt
 The program includes five scenes, and all of them are abstract art.

-Created by Processing with Java.

-Download zip. file and extract.
-Open file by Processing and click yes when window pop up.

 **Users can create or change the art by themselves.**

 **Description**